-the Church in the Village
+A Church FOR the Village

-Mudgeeraba Uniting, affectionately known as ‘the church in the village’, is a small church with a big heart.
+Mudgeeraba Uniting, affectionately known as ‘A church for the village’, is a small church with a big heart.
 We’re big on following Jesus.
 We’re big on serving our local community and the wider world.
 We’re big on believing in the transforming power of the gospel to bring real change into people’s lives and circumstances.
 We’re big on taking the Bible seriously.
 We’re big on offering to God our worship which is Christ-centred, sincere and dynamic.
 But we are also a small church, where it’s easy to make friends; where people know one another well enough to care for each other.

 This church has been a part of the Mudgeeraba community for over 125 years, formerly as a Presbyterian church, before the Uniting Church came into being.
 The little chapel, believed to be the oldest on the Gold Coast, remains in its original location on the property where it is still used for traditional worship and as a place of quiet prayer.

 We are part of the Uniting Church which is a uniquely Australian Church formed in 1977 by the union of Methodist, Presbyterian and Congregational denominations.
 At the time of union the church prepared a founding document called the Basis of Union, which forms the basis of our beliefs.
 You can read it here.

 If you would like to know more about the Uniting Church in Australia you can read it here.

 Consistent with our Uniting Church heritage we stand in the evangelical and reformed tradition and hold an orthodox faith position.
 Briefly put, we believe that:

 - God is Father, Son and Holy Spirit, one God, known in three persons.

 - the Bible is the inspired Word of God and the primary way in which we hear him.